Belle's Magical World: Fifi's Folly

-On Valentine's Day, Lumiere grows nervous to the point that he cleans himself excessively and turns to Belle for advice, by walking with her in the garden and reciting what he plans to say to Fifi (Kimmy Robertson) to her.
+On the fifth anniversary of Lumiere's first date with Fifi, Lumiere grows nervous to the point that he cleans himself excessively and turns to Belle for advice, by walking with her in the garden and reciting what he plans to say to Fifi to her.
 Fifi overhears this, and believes that Lumiere and Belle are having an affair behind her back.
 In reality, Lumiere has planned a surprise snow ride around the castle gardens with Fifi.
-To get back at Lumiere, Fifi attempts to make Cogsworth like her, who is apparently not interested.
+To get back at Lumiere, Fifi attempts to make Cogsworth fall in love with her, who is not interested.

-In the end, things are cleared up and Lumiere and Fifi go for the ride, but the pot they are sitting in slips off the edge of the balcony and hangs over the moat.
+In the end, things are cleared up and Lumiere and Fifi go for the ride, but the punch bowl that they are sitting in slips off the edge of the balcony and hangs over the moat.
 Lumiere holds onto Fifi while hanging for dear life, and tells her that he loves her.
 Before they can fall, Belle, Cogsworth and a few more servants arrive and get them back to safety.
-Everyone ends up learning to not jump to conclusions, and Lumiere and Fifi kiss.
+Everyone learns not to reach conclusions too quickly.

-Mrs. Potts' Party
+Mrs. Potts' Party (special edition)

 Mrs. Potts is feeling depressed due to dreadful weather, and Belle decides to cheer her up by throwing a surprise party for her.
 Belle has come to look at Mrs. Potts as a mother figure by this point.
-During preparations for the party, Belle and her friends have to avoid waking up the sleeping Beast.
-Beast spent the entire previous night fixing a leak in the roof and needs his sleep.
-However, Lumiere and Cogsworth's rivalry gets in the way.
-The two argue and compete over the tasks of composing music, choosing Mrs. Potts' favorite flowers, and choosing the flavors of the cake that will be served at the party.
-Two oven mits, Chaude (the red mit) and Tres (the blue mit), also take part in the argument, as they each side with one of the rivals.
+During preparations for the party, Belle and her friends avoid waking up the sleeping Beast.
+He spent the previous night fixing a leak in the roof.
+Lumiere and Cogsworth argue and compete over composing music, choosing Mrs. Potts' favorite flowers, and choosing the flavors of the cake that will be served at the party.
+Two oven mits, Chaude and Tres, each side with one of them.

-Eventually, Lumiere and Cogsworth's attempt to sabotage one another's decisions has consequences.
-The baking cake explodes and makes a complete mess in the kitchen.
-Lumiere and Cogsworth, after a scolding from Belle, decide to put their rivalry behind them for good and work together to make a small surprise for Mrs. Potts.
-The plan goes well, Mrs. Potts is cured of her depression, and the sun finally shines again.
-Everyone learns the power of cooperation and compromises, accompanied by the song "A Little Thought".
+Their attempt to sabotage each other's decisions has consequences.
+The baking cake explodes, making a mess in the kitchen.
+After a scolding from Belle, they decide to work together to make a small surprise for Mrs. Potts.
+The plan goes well, Mrs. Potts is cured of her depression, and the sun shines again.
+Lumiere and Cogsworth learn that if they work with each other instead of against each other, they can create something special.